policecar/ltur-notifier/README.md

 ================

-Receive a Pushover notification to your Android or iPhone if bahn prices at ltur reach the maximum you're willing to pay.
+Receive a Pushover notification to your Android or iPhone if bahn prices at ltur drop to the maximum you're willing to pay.

 Setup
 -------